sculptures • permaculture • primitive technology • kayaking • links • index • about

 Pasta

-Dehydrated sauce & onions ready to have water added.
+Dehydrated pasta sauce & onions ready to have water added.

 Always a conversation piece as the dehydrated sauce looks like large flakes of rust.
 Surprisingly tasty and easy to prepare too.